Dhriti501/first-iOS-App/myApp/README.md

 ## Introduction

 This SwiftUI app is a simple yet effective way for me to introduce myself to others.
-It provides a brief overview of who I am, other relevant details.
+It provides a brief overview of who I am,and other relevant details.

 ## Features